mikestokes/vue-use-firebase/README.md

 I've always used Vuex (or Redux in React) for state management within larger applications.
 This library explores the use of Firebase without having to store the state in Vuex, although that is definately possible if you want to.

 ## Installation
+To install the library and the Vue Composition API:

 ```bash
 # install with yarn